Stylized image of a shield with five icons of people. The shield is surrounded by icons of people with lines of connection between them.

 Committees also have non-voting members such as Safety and Occupational Health and Office of Security and Emergency Management representatives.
 These members serve the committee in a collaborative and advisory capacity by providing technical guidance as impartial participants.
 This includes advising the committee on various of topics including WAPA and industry incident trends, safety and health programs, facility inspections and emergency planning.

 Each committee has a separate charter that defines the organization and its specific duties.
 The main duty of these safety committees is to evaluate safety and health issues in their respective areas and recommend solutions.
 They achieve this by meeting regularly and discussing safety and health issues affecting employees.
 This includes reviewing employee complaints of unsafe or unhealthful conditions and recommending corrective actions.
-It also includes a review of WAPA Judgement of Needs documents resulting from past Incident Reports to confirm that documented Corrective Action Plans are being addressed and followed.
+It also includes a review of WAPA Judgment of Needs documents resulting from past Incident Reports to confirm that documented Corrective Action Plans are being addressed and followed.

 Sometimes committees work together to address WAPA-wide issues.
 Below is an example of regional committees working together to improve the WAPA Safety Incentive Program.